UCL-EO/geog0111/docs/005_Packages.md

-Recall from [Python Introduction](010_Python_Introduction.md) that classes start with a capital letter.
-So, if we see a variable in `Python such as `path`, we recognise that as a class.
+We will learn in [Python Introduction](010_Python_Introduction.md) that classes start with a capital letter.
+So, if we see a variable in `Python such as `path`, we should recognise that as a class.

 Sometimes we wish to only import certain functions or sub-packages.
 This is done with the `from` directive.
 For example to import the class `Path` from the package `pathlib`